IanHolbrook/DND/Eldorath/Story/Current.md

 Party was kicked out of [[The Enchanted Grove]].
-They have all met eachother, time to go from there.
+They have all met each other, time to go from there.